Guides¶

 Layers records and encode them back through the

 Codecport, with the bundled CoNLL-U and brat codecs resolved by name through the registry.
-Reach for this when moving between Layers and an existing annotation format. - Exporters: turn a flattened Arrow view into a
+Use codecs to move between Layers and an existing annotation format. - Exporters: turn a flattened Arrow view into a

 framework-native dataset through the

-Exporterport, with the bundled HuggingFacedatasets, PyTorch, tf.data, and WebDataset exporters resolved by name.
-Reach for this when feeding a corpus into a training pipeline. - Knowledge bases: resolve, entity-link,
+Exporterport, with the bundled HuggingFacedatasets, PyTorch, tf.data, and WebDataset exporters resolved by name for use in training pipelines. - Knowledge bases: resolve, entity-link,

 reconcile, and enrich records through the

-KnowledgeBaseport, with the bundled Wikidata, W3C/OpenRefine reconciliation, and glazing connectors.
-Reach for this when grounding records against external references. - Experiment tracking: log a
+KnowledgeBaseport, with the bundled Wikidata, W3C/OpenRefine reconciliation, and glazing connectors for grounding records against external references. - Experiment tracking: log a

 Repositoryrevision as a tracked artifact with provenance for Weights & Biases and MLflow, pinning the exact commit and lexicon manifest hash rather than copying the data.
-Reach for this when an experiment must record which corpus revision it ran on.
+Use experiment tracking when a run must name the corpus revision it consumed.

 Tooling¶